 As long as you drive with PAM Transport for 1 year or longer, you are not obligated to pay back any of the tuition costs.
 If you haven't paid up front, and leave before the year is up, you will be responsible for repaying the tuition of $5,995.

 Also note there is a very high penalty for not completing your contractual obligations.
 We always recommend you stay with your first trucking job for a minimum of 1 year, but in this case it's especially important.

+It depends on where the student goes for training, and how many students are in the class.
 Usually the maximum number of students per truck is 4.

 PAM has partnered with a company called Driver Solutions which handles the CDL training and schooling.
 Driver Solutions is a well known company that works with various trucking schools across the country.
 So the truck driving school you attend will not actually be owned by PAM, rather, it will be with a private trucking school that Driver Solutions matches you up with.

 Therefore, it's hard to give an exact itinerary for the school you'll be attending as you may attend one of a number of places.
 But in general, all state minimum requirements will be met or exceeded and as long as you successfully complete the course, you'll be hired by PAM immediately after you obtain your CDL.

 It is a combination of days and performance.
 Typically, this averages around 17 days.

 Training pay is a set salary of $300 per week.